spryker/spryker-docs/docs/pbc/all/discount-management/discount-management.md

 ![Decision rule group](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+%26+Discounts/Discount/Discount+Feature+Overview/decision-rule-group.png)

 With the rule groups, you can build multiple levels of rule hierarchy.
-When a cart is evaluated against the rules, it is evaluated on all the levels of the hierarchy.
-On each level, there can be both rules and rule groups.
+When a cart is evaluated against the rules, it is evaluated on all levels of the hierarchy.
+At each level, there can be both rules and rule groups.

 ![Decision rule hierarchy](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+%26+Discounts/Discount/Discount+Feature+Overview/decision-rule-hierarchy.png)

-When a cart is evaluated on a level that has a rule and a rule group, the rule group is treated as a single rule.
+When a cart is evaluated on a level that has both a rule and a rule group, the rule group is treated as a single rule.
 The following diagram shows how a cart is evaluated against the rules from the previous screenshot.

 ### Discount threshold

-A *threshold* is a minimum number of items in the cart that must fulfill all the specified decision rules for the discount to apply.
+A *threshold* is the minimum number of items in a cart that must fulfill all the specified decision rules for the discount to apply.
 The default value is *1*.
-It means that a discount is applied if at least one item fulfills the discount's decision rules.
+This means that a discount is applied if at least one item fulfills the discount's decision rules.

-In the following example, the discount is applied if there are four items with the Intel Core processor in the cart.
+In the following example, the discount is applied if there are four items with an Intel Core processor in the cart.

 ![Threshold](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+&+Discounts/Discount/Discount+Feature+Overview/threshold.png)